aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/splineknot/_index.md

 ---
 title: SplineKnot
 second_title: Aspose.Diagram for .NET API Reference
-description: Contains x- and y-coordinates for a splines control point and a splines knot represented by the X Y and A elements respectively.
+description: Contains x and ycoordinates for a splines control point and a splines knot represented by the X Y and A elements respectively.
 type: docs
 weight: 3820
 url: /net/aspose.diagram/splineknot/